What Is NHL?

 Spleen

-An organ located in the abdomen that produces various immune system cells such as lymphocytes.
-It also stores healthy blood cells and helps to filter our damaged blood cells as well as foreign and bodily waste.
+An organ located in the abdomen that produces various immune system cells, such as lymphocytes.
+It also stores healthy blood cells and helps to filter out damaged blood cells as well as foreign and bodily waste.
 The spleen lies under the lower ribs on the left side of the body.1,2

 Bone marrow